Stadium cost plan and budget

 Part 1: Project Definition Plans (2012)

-The PDP describes the proposed Functional Brief for the Perth Stadium and its surrounding Sports Precinct, which was based on the Major Stadia Taskforce report published in 2007.
+The PDP describes the proposed Functional Brief for the Perth Stadium and its surrounding Stadium Park, which was based on the Major Stadia Taskforce report published in 2007.
 That initial brief for a 60,000 seat multi-purpose stadium (with capacity for future expansion to 70,000) was updated in 2012 through extensive stakeholder consultation undertaken with the help of an experienced sports architect firm (Populous), as well as benchmarking against other major stadia (particularly the Docklands (Etihad) stadium in Melbourne).

 The first PDP also involved extensive master planning during 2012, which resulted in a transport strategy that focused on maximising public transport.
 Hence a significant difference from the proposal in the Major Stadia Taskforce report was the removal of the underground car park (below the stadium), on the basis that these funds would provide better value if they were invested in public transport infrastructure.